-The Company also realized tax losses in the three months and annual fiscal period December 31, 2019, largely by incurring head office general and administrative expenses in Calgary, Canada.
+The Company also realized tax losses in the three and nine months ended September 30, 2020, largely by incurring head office general and administrative expenses in Canada.
 Management is currently implementing tax structuring policies and procedures focused on optimizing the utilization of tax losses created by Canadian entities.